 - 1/2 tsp Fine Sea Salt

-- 1/2 C (100g) Fresh or Frozen Blueberries heaped (do not thaw if using frozen)
+- 1/2 C (100g) Fresh or Frozen Blueberries heaped (do not thaw if using frozen** see note)

 In a medium mixing bowl, mash the banana until smooth and there are little to no chunks left.
 Stir in the maple syrup, coconut oil, nut milk, vinegar and extract.
 Whisk throughly to incorporate and create an emulsion.
 If the coconut oil solidifies, gently warm the mixture 10 seconds at a time in the microwave until melted again.
 Set aside.

 While the batter is resting, preheat the oven to 375F (190C).
 Set the oven rack in the center.
-Line the muffin pan with muffin liners.
+Line the muffin pan with tulip muffin liners.
+Spray the liners with pan spray (I've made this recipe with two types of liners - one released easily without spray, the other did not - use spray just to be sure.).
 Just before adding the batter to the muffin cups, in a small bowl, mix the blueberries (frozen or fresh) with one tablespoon of oat flour set aside earlier.
 Spoon the blueberries and any remaining oat flour into the batter and gently fold the blueberries into the mixture.

 Use a #20 spring loaded cookie scoop or about 4 Tbs each, scoop a heaping scoop of batter into the muffin cups/pan to distribute the batter evenly among cups.
 Add a few more fresh blueberries each to the tops of the muffins, gently nudging them into the batter and sprinkle a bit of whole rolled oats on the top if desired.